According to the CDC, walking is the most popular form of aerobic physical activity.

 There doesn’t appear to be any scientific data that 10,000 steps a day is the optimal goal for health.

 In fact, the whole idea might actually stem from an old marketing strategy used by a Japanese Pedometer company in the 1960s.
+The idea came from a marketer, not a doctor.

 Is 10,000 steps really the magic number?